Join the thousands of parents already raising smarter, happier babies with our online baby classes: The Active Babies Smart Kids series. Click here.

 - Don’t panic!
 There are lots of ways to help encourage your baby towards the correct crawling and creeping movement patterns.

-- We highly recommend a visit to a paediatric physiotherapist, osteopath or chiropractor.
+- We highly recommend a visit to a paediatric physiotherapist or osteopath.
 This can make a huge difference as hips or shoulders can be ‘freed up’ to move.
 The primitive reflexes cannot easily be inhibited, nor the postural reflexes activated if there are structural issues.

 - Encourage your child onto his tummy.
 Lie down too, to help keep him entertained.